 DEFINITIONS USED IN THIS POLICY

 - Controlled country.
 The United States Department of Commerce publishes a list of each country and its particular export control status in Supplement 1 to Part 738 of the Export Administration Regulations (EAR).
 The degree of control determines which technologies the U.S. subjects to export control for that country.
 These lists change over time.
 The United States Department of the Treasury, Office of Foreign Assets Control (OFAC) publishes a list of Sanctions Programs and Country Information.
-The Directorate of Defense Trade Controls in the United States Department of State publishes a list of Country Policies and Embargoes.
+The Directorate of Defense Trade Controls in the United States Department of State publishes a list of Country Policies.
 Exports of defense articles and defense services to these countries requires a license.
-(See CSU Export Control website.)
+(See CSU Secure and Global Research website).

 - Deemed export.
 Exports are referred to as “deemed exports” when they involve the sharing of technology or source code with a foreign national within the United States.
 A deemed export takes place through an oral or written disclosure of information, or through visual inspection.
 Examples include, but are not limited to, foreign nationals participating in a research project; face-to-face communications such as meetings and seminars; email messages, telephone conversations, and publication of materials on a website; and visual encounters such as in a laboratory, whether or not the foreign person is authorized to be present in such areas.